boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 2. adding a db table that is tracking which visualization is publically available for which base.
 3. a mutation/query that updates/reads which visualization is publically available for which base.
 4. creation of a public graphQL endpoint. (done)
-5. The public graphQL endpoint should query the data from a read-only replica so that it does not interfere with the Boxtribute v2 app.
+5. The public graphQL endpoint should query the data from a read-only replica so that it does not interfere with the Boxtribute v2 app. (done)
 6. We need to make the queries for the visualizations available through the public endpoint, too. (tiny)
 7. We need to add some authorization that only when the visualization is enabled for a base then the data is returned.

 #### comments

+We will need this set-up or a similar set-up for the availability map.

 ## Decision

-I suggest that we start with A,B,C and focus on this for now.
+We start with A,B,C and focus on this for now.
 I actually realized that there is a way that the second Statviz FE never needs an authentication layer as long as we move all the (sharing) controls into the Boxtribute app.
 The separate Stativiz FE would only be needed for iframe embeds in whatever way.
-I should discuss this in detail with Maik though,

 ## Consequences